 Why should I be worried?
 In addition to making you and your pets uncomfortable, fleas can cause life-threatening disease.
 Anemia and red blood cell parasites are commonly seen in our flea infested pets, as well as transmitting diseases to humans, such as cat scratch fever and even the plague.

 How do I know if my pet has fleas?
 Fleas can easily go unnoticed by any pet owner and often go undetected in the home for as long as 4 months.
 This occurs because fleas are very small, quick insects that lay microscopic eggs that can live in hibernation in your home for over year.
-If there are fleas, you will usually notice flea bites (red bumps), flea dirt (brown-black debris on your pet especially at the tail base) or an itchy pet.
+If there are fleas, you will usually notice flea bites that appear as red bumps, flea dirt (brown-black debris on your pet especially at the tail base) or an itchy pet.

 Why should I treat my home?
 Once your pet is protected, they will continue to come in contact with the fleas and eggs that remain in your home.
 Your home should be treated with thorough cleaning, laundering and vacuuming every 10-14 days for 2 to 3 months to interrupt the flea life-cycle.
 If the environment is not treated concurrently with your pet preventatives, it could take as much as 6-12 months to clear your home of fleas.